Using Fortanix Data Security Manager for InterSystems Cache using KMIP

 KMIP server DSM created

-1. For the relevant instance, start the Terminal and log in as a sufficiently privileged user.
+1. Start the Terminal for the relevant InterSystems IRIS instance and log in with a sufficiently privileged user account.

-2. At the terminal prompt, go to the %SYS namespace and run ^EncryptionKey.
+2. At the terminal prompt, switch to the %SYS namespace and run the ^EncryptionKey routine:

 zn "%SYS"